Liya Kebede

 Liya Kebede (ሊያ ከበደ; born 1 March 1978) is an Ethiopian-born model, maternal health advocate, clothing designer, and actress.
-She has appeared on the cover of Vogue three times.
+She has appeared on the cover of Vogue 20 times.

 Kebede has served as the WHO's Ambassador for Maternal, Newborn and Child Health since 2005.

 Early life and education

 Kebede was born and raised in Addis Ababa, Ethiopia.
 She is ethnic Amhara.
 She is the only daughter in the family, having four brothers.
-A film director spotted her while she was attending Lycée Guebre-Mariam, the school in which she learned fluent French, and introduced her to a French modeling agent.
+A film director spotted her while she was attending the French international Lycée Guébré-Mariam, the school in which she learned fluent French, and introduced her to a French modeling agent.
 After completing her studies, she moved to France to pursue work through a Parisian agency.
 Kebede later relocated to the US, initially to Chicago then New York City.

 Modeling career

 Kebede's big break came when Tom Ford asked her for an exclusive contract for his Gucci Fall/Winter 2000 fashion show.
 Then in May 2002 she was on the cover of Paris Vogue, which dedicated the entire issue to her.

 Kebede has been seen on the covers of Italian, Japanese, American, French and Spanish Vogue, V, i-D and Times Style & Design.
 She has been featured in ad campaigns including those for Shiatzy Chen, Gap, Yves Saint-Laurent, Victoria's Secret, Emanuel Ungaro, Tommy Hilfiger, Revlon, Dolce & Gabbana, Escada and Louis Vuitton.

 In 2003, Kebede was named the newest face of Estée Lauder cosmetics, the only Ethiopian to serve as their representative in the company's 57-year history.
 Her contract was rumoured to be worth $3 million.
 At this time in Kebede's career, she was ranked #1 on models.com.

 In July 2007, with Kebede earning $2.5 million over the previous 12 months, Forbes named her eleventh in the list of the World's 15 Top-Earning Supermodels.
 The following year, casting agent James Scully likened her to "an exotic Grace Kelly".

-In 2009, Kebede starred in the film-adaption of the bestselling autobiography Desert Flower by former supermodel Waris Dirie.
+In 2009, Kebede starred in the film adaptation of the bestselling autobiography Desert Flower by former supermodel Waris Dirie.
 The film recounts Dirie's childhood in Somalia, her rise to stardom and subsequent awareness campaign against female circumcision.
 It premiered at the Venice Film Festival and received a standing ovation.
 Kebede has also had minor roles in The Good Shepherd (2006) and Lord of War (2005).
 She featured as a 'Face of the Moment' in May 2009's US Vogue.

 In 2011, Kebede was among the models featured in Lacoste's "new look" campaign in January, with ads shot by Mert and Marcus, showing models wearing white Lacoste polo shirts worn over black eveningwear.

 Kebede starred with Jake Gyllenhaal in a Calvin Klein ad.

 Kebede is currently on the list of "New Supers" by models.com.